StamatisDeli/Neighborhood-map/README.md

 I will try to make an album in Flickr and access that, instead of making many requests and shorting them out.

 -TODO: make the results appear in a list on the left.
 Do setState with results obviously.
 Maybe make a separate component rendering for that.
     Done.
-I did just that

 -TODO: make infowindow appear by clicking the corresponding list item.
     For this, I separated the openInfoWindow function, (that took me like all afternoon!!!) so that I can call it on click.
 I undid that one, 'cause I had to make markers and infowindow arrays, loop through them so I can display the correct infowindow.
 I did it, but:
 -BUG: Infowindows stay open now.

 -TODO: text input search field.
 Make a filtering function.
 I installed regexp.
-Works, but problem: My query is in greek, and it works with greek.
+Works, but problem: My query is in Greek, and it works with greek. Ι tested in a browser, worked some stuff out.
+    -ISSUE: different results for a browser in english I managed to turn the funcionality to work with props and live inside App.
+        -Now I have to toggle marker visibility according to text input.
+It turns out I have to use marker.setVisible() and loop over the markers.
+On it.

 -TODO: make the app responsive.